parklab/LiRA/README.md

 # LiRA
-LiRA (**Li**nked **R**ead **A**nalysis") is a computational tool for removing amplification artifacts from single-cell DNA sequencing data and estimating mutation rates in single cells.
+LiRA (**Li**nked **R**ead **A**nalysis) is a computational tool for removing amplification artifacts from single-cell DNA sequencing data and estimating mutation rates in single cells.
 It uses read-backed phasing to evaluate candidate somatic single-nucleotide variants (sSNVs) occurring near population-polymorphic germline heterozygous sites (gHets), and from the number of such regions covered across the genome infers sensitivity and estimates the genome-wide rate of somatic mutation.
 To detect and remove artifacts, LiRA utilizes the fact that true somatic variation appears in linkage with known, germline heterozygous variation, while artifacts do not.

 While analysis using LiRA is limited to regions of the genome close to gHets, its specificity is unparalleled.
 In contrast to previous methods for single-cell analysis, LiRA can operate robustly on variants detected in only one cell, and as such can be used to analyze mutations and mutation rates in arbitrarily small cell populations and post-mitotic cells.